 Fat transfer breast augmentation is a viable alternative for women who desire larger breasts without the use of implants.
 Fat transfer is also widely used in reconstruction of the breast after a mastectomy or lumpectomy.
 It can also be very effective in correcting the size and shape of the breasts due to genetic problems such as tuberous breast or Poland Syndrome, two conditions that present as misshapen or underdeveloped breasts.
-Beverly Hills plastic surgeon Dr. Lisa Cassileth is skilled in performing this procedure for patients desiring fuller breasts using their own, natural fat cells.
+Our Beverly Hills plastic surgeons are skilled in performing this procedure for patients desiring fuller breasts using their own, natural fat cells.

-Beverly Hills plastic surgeon Dr. Lisa Cassileth, an innovator in breast reconstruction surgery, understands the difficulties faced by women undergoing breast cancer treatment extremely well.
-Each year, she performs hundreds of breast reconstruction surgeries, many involving fat grafting procedures.
+Beverly Hills plastic surgeons Dr. Lisa Cassileth and Dr. Kelly Killeen understand the difficulties faced by women undergoing breast cancer treatment extremely well.
+Each year, they perform hundreds of breast reconstruction surgeries, many involving fat grafting procedures.

-When a patient desires breast augmentation with fat grafting, with the patient’s input Beverly Hills plastic surgeon Dr. Cassileth chooses a donor site, usually tummy, thighs, or flanks (love handles), the fat is then removed from the area with a special liposuction technique that prevents the living fat cells from being destroyed.
+When a patient desires breast augmentation with fat grafting, with the patient’s input one of our Beverly Hills plastic surgeons chooses a donor site, usually tummy, thighs, or flanks (love handles), the fat is then removed from the area with a special liposuction technique that prevents the living fat cells from being destroyed.
 The suctioned fluid is processed into pure fat, which can be selected to create higher enriched stem cell concentrations.
 Stem cells have unique rejuvenating features that can enhance both healing and the results.

 Fat grafting is used in two ways for breast reconstruction: